andrei572/samples/analytics.md

 You can automate the creation of Analytics indexes using the Services API or the REST API.
 Both APIs enable you to create and build new indexes and delete existing indexes.
 Use the Index Manager REST service for cross-platform and browser-based applications.

 After you build the index, you can use it in analytics searches through the Relativity UI or the API.
-For more information, see [AnalyticsSearch](../DTO_reference/AnalyticsSearch/AnalyticsSearch.htm).

 This guide contains the following sections: